 Universal Credit is paid by direct credit transfer.
 If there is a PAB or CAB, it is usually paid into an account in the appointees name but in exceptional circumstances they may nominate another account.

 Overpayments

-If there is an overpayment where the claimant has a PAB or CAB, it may be recoverable from the PAB or CAB and/or the claimant.
+If there is an overpayment on a Universal Credit claim where the claimant has a PAB or CAB, it may be recoverable from the PAB or CAB and/or the claimant.